Sociology of the family: Child-rearing by same-sex couples

 Children of same-sex couples either come from past relationships or through other opportunities like adoption or artificial insemination.
 From the data collected in the 2000 U.S. Census, it was suggested that more than 250,000 children in the United States were being raised by lesbian and gay couples.
 In the 2010 U.S. Census, it was reported that 20% of lesbian and gay couple or partnership households are raising children (115,064 out of 594,000 same-sex households).
 The trend of child-rearing amongst gay and lesbian couples or partnerships is on the rise.

-Also, the support from the general public for gay and lesbian couples or partnerships to raising children is at its all-time high since the 1990s.
-In 1994, the idea of homosexual partnerships parenting children evenly divided Americans for support.
+Support from the general public for gay and lesbian couples or partnerships to raise children is at an all-time high since the 1990s.
+In 1994, the idea of homosexual partnerships parenting children was evenly divided among Americans.
 When Americans were asked, "Do you think homosexual couples should or should not have the legal right to adopt a child", 28% of Americans said they should, and 65% said they should not.
 In 2003, the idea of homosexual partnerships parenting children evenly divided Americans for support.
-When Americans were asked the same question about the right of homosexual partnerships to raise children through adoption, 49% of Americans said they should, and 48% said they should not.
-In 2014, Americans were asked a very similar question.
-The results were almost more polarizing than the results found in 1994.
-Twenty years later, 63% of Americans said lesbian and gay couples or partnerships, and 35% said they should not.
+When Americans were asked the same question about the rights of homosexual partnerships to adopt, 49% of Americans said they should, and 48% said they should not.
+In 2014, Americans were asked a very similar question, and 63% of Americans said lesbian and gay couples or partnerships should have the right to adopt, and 35% said they should not.